ccmbioinfo/osmp/docs/local-dev.md

 ### Building and editing the back end code

 - make sure the `.env` file exists (see above)
-- if this is your first time bringing up the app, install dependencies:
+- if this is your first time bringing up the app, install the dependencies:
   - ```bash
     docker-compose run --rm server yarn install
     ```